Chicago: Author-Date Referencing Guide

-If you use an idea from an author cited by another author, use "quoted in".
+If you use an idea from an author cited by another author, use "quoted in" to denote a secondary source.
 In the reference list at the end of your paper, list only the secondary source.

 Wheatley (quoted in Sharpe and Rosell 2003, 1065) stated that males may travel outside their territorial boundaries during summer.

 Males may travel outside their territorial boundaries during summer (Wheatley, quoted in Sharpe and Rosell 2003, 1065).